 - One in four students who are excluded are not in education, employment or training ( NEET) between the ages of 16-19 (Department of Education, 2011).

-- Being excluded from school makes a student four times more likely to be jailed as an adult (The University of Edinburgh, 2016).
+- An excluded student is four times more likely to be jailed as an adult (The University of Edinburgh, 2016).

-- Being excluded and not engaging with school are very strong indicators for those who are at risk of involvement in youth violence (Youth Safety Taskforce, 2018).
+- Not engaging with school and being excluded are very strong indicators for those who are at risk of involvement in youth violence (Youth Safety Taskforce, 2018).

 - Reduce the rate of permanent and fixed period exclusions by decreasing persistent disruptive behaviour.

 - Empower young people to raise their aspirations and break their negative behaviour cycles.

 - Inform and influence public and policy awareness.